 This medicine may cause some people to become dizzy or lightheaded.
 Make sure you know how you react to this combination of medicines before you drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine may cause an increased pressure in your head which can lead to permanent vision loss.
-Check with your doctor right away if you have severe headache, blurred vision, or any vision changes.
+Check with your doctor right away if you or your child has severe headache, blurred vision, or any vision changes.

 Contact your doctor immediately if fever, rash, joint pain, or tiredness occurs.
 These could be symptoms of an autoimmune syndrome where the body attacks itself.

 Minocycline may cause your skin to be more sensitive to sunlight than it is normally.
 Exposure to sunlight, even for brief periods of time, may cause a skin rash, itching, redness or other discoloration of the skin, or a severe sunburn.
 When you begin taking this medicine: